-Figure 19: ISO 13407 diagram
+Figure 17: ISO 13407 diagram

 - 1. Understand and specify the context of use.
-Namely, the physical characteristics of the user, i.e. disabilities, movement impairments, etc. and the environment of use i.e. the user's home, care centre, etc. - 2.
+Namely, the physical characteristics of the user, e.g. disabilities and movement impairments; and the environment of use e.g. the user's home, or care centre. - 2.
 Specify the user and organizational requirements.
 Namely, how quickly a user is able to access wherever he wants with the application. - 3.
 Product Design solution.
 Introduce the user interaction design in the application. - 4.
 Evaluate Designs against requirements.

-Another relevant usability standard is ISO 9241-10 [19] which defines various principles of dialogue design for interactive systems.
+Another relevant usability standard is ISO 9241-10 [19] that defines various principles of dialogue design for interactive systems.